Share your insights

 • Affects both men and women, with a higher prevalence in men who have sex with men.

-• Can be transmitted via sexual contact, from mother to fetus (congenital syphilis), and, rarely, through blood transfusion.
+• Can be transmitted via sexual contact, from mother to foetus (congenital syphilis),Β and, rarely, through blood transfusion.

-• Symptoms include rash (often affects palms and soles), mucous membrane lesions, fever, lymphadenopathy.
+• Secondary Syphilis: Symptoms include rash (often affects palms and soles), mucous membrane lesions, fever, lymphadenopathy.

-• Can affect multiple organ systems, including neurosyphilis, cardiovascular syphilis, and gummatous syphilis.
+• Tertiary Syphilis: Can affect multiple organ systems, including neurosyphilis, cardiovascular syphilis, and gummatous syphilis.

 • Non-treponemal serological tests (VDRL, RPR) for screening.